Scourge: Flagellants and use by royalty for self-discipline

 From then on the practice appeared in most medieval religious orders and associations.
 The fourteenth-century Flagellants were named for their self-flagellation; King Louis IX of France and Elisabeth of Hungary also made private use of the "discipline".

-Attila as the Scourge of God
+Metaphorical Usage

 Semi-literal uses such as "the scourge of God" for Attila the Hun (i.e. "God's whip with which to punish the nations") led to metaphoric uses to mean a severe affliction, e.g. "the scourge of drug abuse".